hjcolcord/cs-400-XTeam-85/proposal.md

 ## Problem Description

 Briefly describe a problem that your team would like to solve.

+- Create a data structure that will be used to help track inventory for an online PC parts store.

 Describe at a high level a program that could solve that problem.

+- An implementation of a hash table with AVL tree buckets will be used to store this information.

 ## Questions to answer for Exercise #2